The Infinite Staircase

 The Corkscrew

-Hearsay: Everyone knows the Infinite Staircase bends and contorts along some hidden dimensions in order to fold back on itself, but usually a body can’t see that bending.
+Hearsay:Â Everyone knows the Infinite Staircase bends and contorts along some hidden dimensions in order to fold back on itself, but usually a body can’t see that bending.
 Well, the Corkscrew’s different.
 A staircase that curls in on itself, so the rest is above you like the caverns of Pandemonium.
 Folks say that it ain’t natural, that it’s a sign of some problem on the Staircase.
 A few barmies even say that this is proof that the whole structure rearin’ to collapse in on itself, killing everyone travelling on it.
 But that’s barmy talk…isn’t it?

-Description: One of the stranger parts of the Staircase, this length of stair, a polished, lustrous metal affair decorated with silvery inlays and accented with obsidian chips, obviously twists into a screw shape.
-Gravity always seems to be pointed down, but as a body moves, the direction down changes, much like the caverns of Pandemonium.
+Description:Â One of the stranger parts of the Staircase, this length of stair, a polished, lustrous metal affair decorated with silvery inlays and accented with obsidian chips, obviously twists into a screw shape.
+Gravity always seems to be pointed down, but as a body moves, the direction down changes.
 The rest of the stairs seems to rotate around the walking person, instead of the person spinning.
-In a few moment, the stairclimber finds themselves directly above (below?) their previous location, which is only about 40 feet away.
+In a few moment, the stairclimber finds themselves directly above (below?) their previous location, which is only about forty feet away.

 The effect has been compared to a rope which has been twisted too much, causing it to curl.
 This comparison, along with the ominous creaking of the stairs, makes many people believe something is affecting the dimensional folds of the Infinite Staircase, and that the Corkscrew is the fulcrum of that effect.
 If this is true, the whole Staircase is liable to snap and collapse inward, a wild maelstrom of wood, stone, and metal.
 Other shake their heads and argue that the stability of the Corkscrew is proof that the folds are holding and that this is simply a particularly sharply folded region.
 Either way, most avoid the twisting stairs.

 Oddly, the Corkscrew has doors which connect directly onto the sides of the stairs, instead of onto a landing.
-Many of these stairs are unexplored, but those that are have been said to lead to various elemental planes (at least three door supposedly go to places in Quasielemental Lightning), along with other strange places (including, in surprising proximity, doors to the Sixth layer of Mt.
-Celestia and the First layer of the Abyss).
+Many of these stairs are unexplored, but those that are have been said to lead to various elemental planes (at least three door supposedly go to places in Quasielemental Lightning), along with other strange places (including, in surprising proximity, doors to the Sixth layer of Mount Celestia and the First layer of the Abyss).

 Special Features: One thing making this stretch of stairs particularly treacherous is the fact that gravity is acting on a body from all directions, though not with equal strength.
 This means that even a small jump goes farther.
 The exact ration varies, but a safe estimate is that for every foot you would normally jump, you instead jump a foot and a half.
 This slight increase has tricked many travellers, who overshot the stairs on a sideways jump and fell into the depths of the Stairs.
 If a body can jump very high, they might even pass through the middle area of no gravity and fall to the other side (again, an action which risks death by missing the stairs and falling into the void).
 There is an upside to this, however.
-Those going up by foot become exhausted after 50% more time than normal, and skilled fliers (MC B or better) can manoeuvre into the very centre of the Corkscrew, where the effect of gravity is non-existent, and glide with no effort at all.
+Those going up by foot become exhausted after 50% more time than normal, and skilled fliers [MC B or better] can manoeuvre into the very centre of the Corkscrew, where the effect of gravity is non-existent, and glide with no effort at all.
 In fact, incredible speeds can be achieved in this manner.

-A less fantastic but nevertheless noteworthy aspect of this region is that, with a multitude of door which do not connect to landings, a body has a much high chance of meeting a variety of strange beings, from Archons to Tanar’ri, with a lightning mephit thrown in for good measure.
+AÂ less fantastic but nevertheless noteworthy aspect of this region is that, with a multitude of door which do not connect to landings, a body has a much high chance of meeting a variety of strange beings, from archons to tanar’ri, with a lightning mephit thrown in for good measure.
 Keeping this in mind (especial given the conductive nature of the stairs around lightning-based beings), this region gets more attention than most travellers like.

 Source: Belarius